 If you make my gluten free chocolate Easter Bundt Cake, let me know.
 Leave a comment, rate the recipe or tag me on social media with your photos of how it turned out.
 I always love to hear from you guys.

 For lots of other Easter inspiration, head over to my dedicated Gluten Free Easter Index.
 And for everything else, why not check out our full-on amazing Gluten Free Recipe Photo Index with over 400 recipes!
+Shared for FREE with my love

 Other scrumptious Bundt recipes on Gluten Free Alchemist